 Readyone are distinctly shady from what I’ve been able to dig up online and bits and pieces I’ve heard, but if you want to look in to that sort of thing because you’re interested in who really makes stuff for the military I’ll leave you to do your own googling, rather than turn this post in to a bunch of slander.

 I’ve got other Patagonia apparel with different manufacturing names however and there seems to be a correlation between colourway and maker.
-From what I can see anyone who’s US military or otherwise works for the government in a role where they might need these sorts of uniforms is able to buy multicam and plain coloured L9 apparel.
-Those products come from somewhere else and have very slightly different features to the AOR1 and 2, also seem to be stitched together just very slightly better overall.
+From what I can see anyone who is US military (or otherwise works for the government in a role where they might need these sorts of uniforms) is able to buy multicam and plain coloured L9 apparel.
+Those products come from somewhere else and have very slightly different features to the AOR1 and 2, also seem to be stitched just very slightly better overall.

 Other than that I’ve not a lot of knowledge about or experience with these combat pants, but since there aren’t many companies producing such complex military apparel to a high degree of quality I thought they were worth taking a look at.